soohyunr/DominancePredictio_ITS/README.md

 # DominancePrediction_ITS
-Project to predict dominancy of meanings inherent homonyms
+Project to predict dominancy of meanings inherent homonyms using Instance-based Distributional Semantic Model (The Instance Theory of Semantics (ITS) Jamieson, Avery, Johns, & Jones, 2018)

 ## TasaSentDocs.txt
 [Thomas K Landauer and Susan T Dumais.
 1997.
 A solution to plato’s problem: The latent semantic analysis theory of acquisition, induction, and representation of knowledge.
 Psychological review, 104(2):211.]